Scattered-Systems/.github/profile/README.md

 ## Overview

-Scattered-Systems envisions a world without barriers, empowered by new technologies that committed to the human-experience rather than pure profit.
+Scattered-Systems envisions a world without barriers, empowered by new technologies that are committed to the human-experience rather than pure profit.

 ### What this looks like